Tobias0110/RS41_gps_disciplined_oscillator/README.md

 I know that this system will never be as accurate as a real GPS disciplined oscillator but some sources on the internet state that it is possible to build clock generators with a stability of 0.01ppm @ 100MHz with u-blox GPS-receivers.

+The Drivers.zip must be extracted before opening the µVision project.

 More information about the RS41 hardware: https://github.com/bazjo/RS41_Hardware